temaotl/TJVHospital/README.md

  Access the API through your local server at `http://localhost:8080`.

 ## GIT BRANCH
---In the main and developer branches, you can find the new version without the Front-end.
+- In the main and developer branches, you can find the new version without the Front-end.
---In the old branch, you can find everything including the Front-end.
+- In the old branch, you can find everything including the Front-end.